-&lt;sup>3For excellent introductions to the theory of implementation, see, for instance, Jackson (2001) and Maskin and Sjöström (2002).
+2For respected introductions to the theory of implementation, see, for instance, Jackson (2001), Maskin and Sjöström (2002), and Thomson (1996).

-&lt;sup>4The pioneer work in opening the theory of mechanism design to non-consequentialist considerations is that of Glazer and Rubinstein (1998), where individuals involved in a mechanism care explicitly about the process by which their recommendations affect the social decision, as they desire to see their recommendations coincide with the social choice.
+$^{^{3}}$ The pioneer work in opening the theory of mechanism design to non-consequentialist considerations is that of Glazer and Rubinstein (1998), where individuals involved in a mechanism care explicitly about the process by which their recommendations affect the social decision, as they desire to see their recommendations coincide with the social choice.